-Gum Recession Treatment in Plano, TX
+Gum Reshaping Plano, TX

 Gummy Smiles/Gum Asymmetry Treatment

 A gummy smile is something people are born with, but that doesn’t mean they have to live with it.
-Some people are bothered by the appearance of their smile if it shows too much of their gum tissue.
+Showing too much of their gum tissue bothers some patients.
+The reality is they may have a short upper lip, small teeth, or simply too much gum tissue.

-Dr. Sowell also utilizes it for people with asymmetrical gum tissues.
+Dr. Sowell and Dr. Chen also use it on patients with asymmetrical gum tissues.
 We can easily achieve symmetry with a WaterLase laser treatment.
+In the past, gum reshaping was accomplished by using a scalpel and physically cutting away the tissue.

 Gum Reshaping Before & After

-This young lady came to Dr. Sowell’s Plano, Texas dentist office with a beautiful natural smile that showed more gums than she would have liked.
-Dr. Sowell designed a gum lift that would decrease her gum display and increase the size of her teeth for ideal proportions to her face without touching her teeth.
-The result was a beautiful natural smile with a conservative approach.
+This young lady came to Dr. Sowell’s Plano dental office with a beautiful, natural smile.
+However, she showed more gums than she would have liked.
+Dr. Sowell provided a gum lift that would decrease her gum display and increase the size of her teeth.

 Gummy Reshaping FAQs